matter-labs/zksync-lite-docs/docs/dev/types.md

             // Token are indexed by their symbol (e.g. "ETH")
             [token: string]: utils.BigNumberish;
         };
+        // Nonce is equal to that of the next valid transaction.
         nonce: number;
         // Public key hash of the signer keys associated with account
         pubKeyHash: PubKeyHash;